Zeutschler/tinyolap/README.md

 ## Why Building An In-Memory Database In Plain Python?
-TinyOlap started as a by-product of a research project - we simply needed a super-light-weight MOLAP database to feed thousands of databases into a neuronal network for training it on how to do proper business planning.
+TinyOlap started as a by-product of a research project - we simply needed a super-light-weight MOLAP database to feed thousands of small- to medium-sized databases into a neuronal network for training it on how to do proper business planning.
-But there was no database that met our requirements, so I build one: **TinyOlap**
+But, although we tested them all, there was no database that met our requirements, so we build one: **TinyOlap**

 TinyOlap is also a reminiscence and homage to the early days of OLAP databases, where great products like Applix TM/1 or MIS Alea enabled business users to build expressive data models with dimension, cubes and complex business logic in just a few minutes our hours.
-Unfortunately, these products have grown up to complex and expensive client-server database technologies, all striving for the ultimate performance on mass data processing and high number of concurrent users - there is no small and cheap MOLAP database anymore.
+Unfortunately, these products have grown up to complex and expensive client-server database technologies, all striving for the ultimate performance on mass data processing and high number of concurrent users - there is no light-weight and in-expensive MOLAP database anymore.
+Maybe TinyOlap can bring us back this light-weight experience, at least it'"'s free.

 In contrast, TinyOlap is intended to stay **free, simple and focussed** on client-side planning, budgeting, calculations and analysis purposes.
 TinyOlap provides sub-second